RoeeJ/lorehub/docs/MCP_INTEGRATION.md

       "name": "lorehub",
       "command": "lorehub-mcp",
       "args": [],
-      "description": "Access project knowledge and decisions"
+      "description": "Access realm knowledge and decrees"
     }
   ],
-  "systemMessage": "You have access to LoreHub for querying project knowledge.
-Use search_facts, list_facts, get_fact, and list_projects tools to find relevant information before making suggestions."
+  "systemMessage": "You have access to LoreHub for querying realm knowledge.
+Use search_lores, list_lores, get_lore, and list_realms tools to find relevant information before making suggestions."
 }
 ```